tqtezos/assets.tqtezos.com/docs/token-contracts/fa12/4-fa12-archetype.md

 ```
 > Install [why3](https://docs.archetype-lang.org/getting-started-1#verification-tools)

+108 proof obligations are generated for this contract.

-Right-click on the `Fa12` module in the left-hand panel, and select `Auto level 2` as the solving strategy:
+Right-click on the `Fa12` module in the left-hand panel, and select `Auto level 2` as the solving strategy.

 ![why3 session](/img/why3_session.png)

+`Auto level 2` is a strategy that first applies a few provers on the goal with a short time limit, then splits the goal and tries again on the subgoals.

 #### Trusted Computing Base